 By Dan Slavin

-I speak with potential customers on a daily basis about single use coupons and their questions often seem to be the same.
+I speak with potential customers on a daily basis about single use coupons and text message marketing software, their questions often seem to be the same.
 As a result, I thought I would write down the information that I share with them on a regular basis in the hope that it will be helpful for you too.

 BENEFITS/FEATURES OF SINGLE-USE COUPONS